zerothi/sisl/docs/dev/index.rst

 2. Installing the project in development mode.

-   It is adviced to instal the project in *editable* mode for faster turn-around times.
+   It is advised to install the project in *editable* mode for faster turn-around times.
    Please follow :ref:`these instructions <installation-testing>`.